dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Orleans provides it best effort for grain delivery

-    -   Any network message can be lost and should be retired by the application if it is crucial
+    -   All of the network messages can be lost and should be retried by the application if it is crucial

         -   Common practice is to retry from end-to-end from the client/front